 My father, brother and I went on a road trip to visit Mick Taylor and Rose in the country.
 They had a new baby and at the time seemed much more calm and down to earth than the Nellcôte crowd.
 But it just goes to show, you can never judge a book by its cover.
 According to Rose, who had to drive Mick down to the sessions at Nellcôte, unbeknownst to anyone at the time they were both using smack and ironically she had no sense that Keith was using too.
-She thought he was doing no more than smoking dope and drinking tequila.
+Thought he was only smoking dope and drinking tequila.

 We made a trip out to visit Bill Wyman in his house in the country.
-As nice as he was, the most notable feeling I can remember coming away with was being shocked about him living with two girlfriends at the same time, both Swedish and very good looking.
+As nice as he was, the most notable feeling I can remember coming away with was that I was shocked that he was living with two girlfriends at the same time, both Swedish and very good looking.

 Nellcôte was a weekly parade of unusual and interesting people showing up at the front door.
-Journalists arrived from all parts of the world, usually in cars which we turned out to admire.
+Journalists like Robert Greenfield and others, arriving from all parts of the world, usually in cars which we turned out to admire.
 Like through the closet in the Narnia books people magically materialised at Nellcôte.
-In the middle of the circular driveway, inside the overgrown fauna, I hid and smoked my very first cigarette – given to me by chef Gros Jacques who, unlike Gérard, was probably not a good influence and was open to and into everything.
+In the middle of the circular driveway, inside the overgrown fauna where I hid and smoked my very first cigarette, given to me by chef Gros Jacques who, unlike Gerard, was probably not a good influence and was open to and into everything.
 That first French fag, a running gag and wordplay Anita never seemed to tire of using, caused me to throw up violently and feel dizzy, a sensation which I oddly enjoyed although I didn’t try to smoke again until I was into my double digits.

-Robert Greenfield, the Rolling Stone journalist who came to interview Keith and later wrote the book “A Day in the Life” about our family, the Webers, turned up having rented a convertible stick shift at the airport.
-Never having driven a manual car before, he drove the whole way to the Villa in second gear with a trail of French drivers behind him cursing him all the way from Nice.
-Much later, in the 2000s, my brother and Robert – who had seen Jake on TV – got together and formulated plans for what would become ‘A Day in the Life’.
+Robert Greenfield, the Rolling Stone journalist who came to interview Keith and later wrote a book about our family, the Webers, called “A Day In The Life”, turned up having rented a convertible stick shift at the airport.
+Never having driven a manual car before, he drove the whole way to the Villa in second gear with a trail of French drivers cursing him all the way from Nice.
+Much later, in the 2000s, my brother and Robert – who saw Jake on TV – got together and formulated plans for what would become ‘A Day In The Life’.
 The plans were to sell the script as a movie, although in my opinion it was not great.
 It felt like the characters were changed to create a two dimensional representation of the people involved and possibly a hero and some less sympathetic characters to make it stand up as a story.
 I will get into this in greater detail at a later date.

-There was other mischief going on in and around the house which we kids were not really aware of.
-Keith had discovered old vials of morphine which the Germans who had occupied the Villa during the war had left down there with other bits and bobs, including the old SS uniform that Keith wore to Mick and Bianca’s wedding.
+There was other genuine mischief going on in and around the house which we kids were not really aware of.
+Keith had discovered old vials of morphine which the Germans who had occupied the villa during the war had left down there with other bits and bobs, including the old SS uniform which Keith wore to Mick and Bianca’s wedding.